 - (a) Borrowers shall be required to furnish the last two years financial statements in the form of income tax statements to the lender.
-In the case of a business that has been in business for less than two years, all of the income tax returns as filed, must be submitted. - (b) Borrowers shall be required to furnish an interim statement, not less than 90 days old, internally prepared. - (c) Projections must be supplied for a period of three years, and on a monthly basis up to 90 days beyond break even.
+In the case of a business that has been in business for less than two years, all of the income tax returns as filed, must be submitted. - (b) Borrowers shall be required to furnish company interim financial statements, not less than 90 days old, internally prepared. - (c) Projections must be supplied for a period of three years, and on a monthly basis up to 90 days beyond break even.
 Technical assistance provider recognized by the lender must have assisted in preparing all projections as determined by program staff. - (d) Projections should also include balance sheets, sources, and uses statement of cash flow. - (e) Consideration of outside income, such as the income of a spouse will be considered in making a credit recommendation.
 This may also be the case of an existing business. - (f) All projections must include the assumptions made.
-Purchase orders, or letters from potential customers will buttress assumptions. - (g) While not required, those achieving a 1.2 coverage will receive preference.
-All projections must show how 1.2 coverage will be achieved in a reasonable period.
+Purchase orders, or letters from potential customers will buttress assumptions.

+(g) A 1.2 cash flow coverage shall be required.